stackhpc/openstack-admin-guide/source/dynamic_hypervisor_conversion.rst

 =============================
 Dynamic Hypervisor Conversion
 =============================
+This section describes procedures for changing the role of nodes in the cluster.
+This includes converting a hypervisor to a bare metal compute node and vice versa.
 .. note::
-    It is recommend that this process is carried out inside of `tmux` as window one can be used for OpenStack client and the a second window for Kayobe commands.
+    It is recommended that this process is carried out inside of ``tmux`` as window one can be used for OpenStack client and a second window for Kayobe commands.

 Hypervisor conversion
 =====================